 Barclays' step-by-step approach

-Barclays's quantum experimenters have started off exploring several different optimization problems that exist in banking today in order to identify some specific challenges that may be amenable to quantum computing.
-As a first step, they converted each of the optimization problems into a simple abstract description so that they could classify the algorithmic nature of the problem.
+Barclays's quantum experimenters have started off exploring several different optimization problems that exist in banking today to identify some specific challenges that may be amenable to quantum computing.
+As a step, they converted each of the optimization problems into a simple abstract description so that they could classify the algorithmic nature of the problem.
 For example, this could include algorithms for searching, sorting, factoring or solving linear equations.

-The next step included attempting to construct a simplified version of each problem that could potentially be run on a quantum processor.
+The next step included attempting to construct a simplified version each problem that could potentially be run on a quantum processor.
 This helped Barclays to focus on a couple of specific challenges.
 One is related to portfolio optimization in wealth management.
 A second is related to improving the processes for completing transactions in capital markets -- settlement efficiency.
 The bank decided to target settlement efficiency for a more extensive experiment and expect to publish a brief report on its findings later this year.

 Anticipating a security threat

 Barclays is also continuing to assess the long-term threat of quantum computers to potentially crack existing classical cryptography.
-This is a big issue since banks may have to adopt encryption technology that is more robust against quantum cryptography.
+This is a big issue because banks may have to adopt encryption technology that is more robust against quantum cryptography.